The Honorable Henry A.

 to make informed choices on important issues in U.S.-China relations,

-such as Taiwan, human rights, nuclear proliferation, intellectual property
+such as Taiwan, human rights, nuclear proliferation, intellectual

-this most important of relationships."
+best to approach this most important of relationships."

-The Honorable Barbara Hackman Franklin
+Honorable Barbara Hackman Franklin

 Secretary Franklin served as the 29th U.S. Secretary of Commerce and